kidusm001/multi-fleet-managment/docs/project main docs/UserManual.md

 - The system automatically calculates optimal pickup sequences
 - You can modify routes after creation using the management view

-#### 3.3.3 Route Assignment
+### 3.3.3 Route Assignment

 Use the assignment tools to place remaining unassigned employees on existing routes that have available capacity.

 **Accessing the Assignment View:**
-- Click on the "Assignment" tab in the Route Management area
+- Click on the “Assignment” tab in the Route Management area
 - This view focuses specifically on filling empty seats on existing routes

 **Step 1: Select a Shift**